brwnj/gpd/README.md

 ## Help

 ```
-Usage: gpd.py [OPTIONS] XML USERNAME PASSWORD
+Usage: gpd [OPTIONS] XML

   Logs into JGI Genome Portal and downloads links from 'Open Downloads as
   XML' XML file.
 Files are written into `output`/JGI folder name.

+  A configuration file is required and can either be placed in your
+  application directory or specified each time on the command line.

+  It looks like:

+          [jgi]
+          username:exampleuser
+          password:examplepassword

 Options:
+  -c, --configfile TEXT  configuration file defining username and password
   -o, --output TEXT      optional output dir
   --overwrite            overwrite existing downloaded files  [default: False]
-  --retry INTEGER        number of download retries if there is an error
+  --retries INTEGER      number of download retries if there is an error
                          [default: 5]
   -t, --threads INTEGER  number of simultaneous download threads  [default:
                          12]